goodship1/Scientific-expression-Interpreter/README.md

 # How to use
 Clone repo
-construct a calulator file similar to the one providied run python Interperter file.cl
+construct a calulator file similar to the one providied run python Interperter.py file.cl